Sepultura: 40th anniversary, farewell tour and The Cloud of Unknowing (2023–present)

-Musical style, influences, and legacy
+Musical style and influences

-Sepultura has been influenced by rock, heavy metal and hard rock bands such as Yes, Rush, Queen, Kiss, Black Sabbath, Judas Priest, Motörhead, Iron Maiden, Scorpions, Venom, Celtic Frost, Twisted Sister, Triumph, Whitesnake and Corrosion of Conformity, thrash metal bands Metallica, Slayer, Megadeth, Exodus, Overkill, Testament, Anthrax, Kreator, Sodom, Destruction and Sacrifice, and death metal bands Possessed and Death.
+Sepultura has been influenced by rock, heavy metal and hard rock bands such as Yes, Rush, Queen, Kiss, Black Sabbath, Judas Priest, Rainbow, Motörhead, Iron Maiden, Scorpions, Venom, Celtic Frost, Twisted Sister, Triumph, Dio, Whitesnake and Corrosion of Conformity, thrash metal bands Metallica, Slayer, Megadeth, Exodus, Overkill, Testament, Anthrax, Kreator, Sodom, Destruction, Dark Angel and Sacrifice, and death metal bands Possessed and Death.
 They were also influenced by punk bands such as the Ramones, the Sex Pistols, Terveet Kädet, Rattus, Black Flag, the Dead Kennedys, Kaaos, Discharge, Stormtroopers of Death, Amebix, Sick of It All, Agnostic Front, the Cro-Mags, Gorilla Biscuits and New Model Army, as well as early U2.
 Kisser has affirmed that "without Slayer, Sepultura would never be possible."

 Sepultura's music comes in a wide range of heavy metal musical styles.
 The band has been described mainly as thrash metal and death metal, and considered one of the primary inventors of the latter genre.
 Another genre the band has been categorized under is groove metal.
 The band later on experimented with other genres, including hardcore punk, industrial, alternative metal, progressive, world music, and nu metal.
-The band's first EP Bestial Devastation and debut album Morbid Visions were influenced by first-wave black metal acts such as Venom and Celtic Frost.
-Those records have been referred to as blackened death metal.
-Sepultura put more emphasis on thrash metal starting with Schizophrenia, and by Beneath the Remains and Arise, had abandoned black metal entirely.
-Chaos A.D. saw the band abandon much of their thrash and death metal influences in favor of an experimental sound influenced by industrial music, groove metal and hardcore punk.
+Their first EP Bestial Devastation and debut album Morbid Visions were influenced by first-wave black metal bands such as Venom and Celtic Frost, and both releases have been referred to as blackened death metal.
+Sepultura put more emphasis on thrash metal starting with Schizophrenia, while Beneath the Remains and Arise saw the band move away from the black metal sound of their first two albums and lean more towards a technical and progressive-tinged deathrash sound.
+Chaos A.D. saw them abandon much of the band's thrash and death metal influences in favor of an experimental sound influenced by industrial music, groove metal and hardcore punk.

 Elements of Latin music, samba and Brazilian folk and tribal music have been incorporated into Sepultura's metal style, particularly on Roots.
 The album was partly recorded with the indigenous Xavante tribe in Mato Grosso, and incorporates percussion, rhythms, chanting and lyrical themes inspired by the collaboration.
 While Roots continued in the same groove metal vein from Chaos A.D., it was Sepultura's first foray into nu metal, influenced by bands such as Korn and Deftones.
-Starting with Dante XXI, the band abandoned the nu metal sound of their previous four albums in favor of a return to thrash and death metal, while retaining elements of groove metal and including portions of progressive metal.
+Starting with Dante XXI, the band abandoned the nu metal sound of their previous four albums in favor of a return to thrash and death metal, while retaining elements of groove metal and progressive influences.